guangyliu/EISL/fairseq/README.md

 ```

 ## Download the Pretrained Models
 For Multi30k dataset, we provide all the trained models (BART) mentioned in the Section 4.1.
-You can run the below command to download and extract the models ($noise should be one of [shuffle, repetition, blank, multiple])"
+You can run the below command to download and extract the models ($noise should be one of *shuffle, repetition, blank, multiple*)
 ```shell
 cd ckpts
 bash download_models.sh $noise